iv461/icey/doc/getting_started.md

 # Subscribers

-TODO
+> [!NOTE]
-A note to the message type: In ICEY, you always receive in the callback a regular C++ reference.
+> A note to the message type: In ICEY, you always receive in the callback a regular C++ reference.
 Under the hood, ICEY always receives to allow for zero-overhead message passing when using intra-process communication, it simply dereferences the shared pointer before passing it to the user callback.